sguzunov/docs/docs/glue42-concepts/01_glue42-toolbar/glue42-toolbar.md

 The Glue42 Floating Toolbar is always visible, can be minimized or dragged to any position on the screen.
 The [**Glue42 Enterprise**](https://glue42.com/enterprise/) trial edition is configured to start with this toolbar.
 If you prefer using a launch bar in the style of the Windows Start menu, which hides when it loses focus, see the Glue42 [Launchpad](#launchpad).

-The Floating Toolbar is an entirely customizable [**Glue42 Enterprise**](https://glue42.com/enterprise/) application that can be implemented to suit your demands in regard to managing the applications, Workspaces and various [**Glue42 Enterprise**](https://glue42.com/enterprise/) settings available to the user.
+The Floating Toolbar is an entirely customizable [**Glue42 Enterprise**](https://glue42.com/enterprise/) app that can be implemented to suit your demands in regard to managing the apps, Workspaces and various [**Glue42 Enterprise**](https://glue42.com/enterprise/) settings available to the user.
 The toolbar UI and functionalities can be designed in accordance with specific user needs and requirements.

 In the example below, you can see several helpful functionalities of the Floating Toolbar:

 - moving the Floating Toolbar, switching from vertical to horizontal view and vice versa;
 - switching the theme from the Settings;
-- listing applications from app stores;
+- listing apps from app stores;
-- using applications, choosing favorite applications;
+- using apps, choosing favorite apps;
 - [Workspace](../windows/workspaces/overview/index.html) and [Layout](../windows/layouts/overview/index.html) save and restore options;
 - feedback form;
 - notifications button with a notifications counter;